jakegough-jaytwo/jaytwo.ejson/README.md

 with the original, but it also includes the ability to read keys from environment variables.
 The ASP.NET Core configuration can load encryption keys from any `IConfiguration` ConfigSection.)_

-This has been implemented as a [.NET Core Tool](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools), as well as a configuration library for use in ASP.NET Core.
+This has been implemented as a [.NET Core Global Tool](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools), as well as a configuration library for use in ASP.NET Core.

 ## For ASP.NET Configuration